-It is the policy of this district that the curriculum content and instructional materials utilized reflect the cultural and racial diversity present in the United States and the variety of careers, roles, and life styles open to women as well as men in our society.
+It is the policy of this district that the curriculum content and instructional materials utilized reflect the cultural and racial diversity present in the United States and the variety of careers, roles, and lifestyles open to women as well as men in our society.
 One of the objectives of the total curriculum and teaching strategies is to reduce stereotyping and to eliminate bias on the basis of sex, race, ethnic origin, religion, and physical disability.
 The curriculum should foster respect and appreciation for the cultural diversity found in our country and an awareness of the rights, duties, and responsibilities of each individual as a member of a multicultural nonsexist society.
-QPPS 1.7

-The preschool program uses Creative Curriculum and Handwriting Without Tears, research and evidence based comprehensive curriculums designed for three to five year-olds.
+The preschool program uses C4L (Connected for Learning) and supplemental materials.
+This is research and evidence based comprehensive curriculums designed for three to five-year-olds.
 It addresses all areas of early learning: language and literacy, math, science, physical skills, and social skills.
-It provides children an opportunity to learn in a variety of ways - through play, problem solving, movement, art, music, drawing writing, listening, and storytelling.
+It provides children an opportunity to learn in a variety of ways - through play, problem solving, movement, art, music, drawing, writing, listening, and storytelling.
 Suggestions for modifications and adaptations are an integral part of the curriculum.
-QPPS 2.1, 2.2